 The following link is to a website maintained by Terry D. Janes, author of the book Patton's Troubleshooters, which tells the story of the 80th Infantry Division and the 702nd Tank Battalion.
 Along with his book, Terry has many other items relating to WWI and WWII available for purchase.
 What caught my eye were the many articles he has posted, including a letter written by a Donald A. Stewart to his parents.
 Donald was part of the 610th Tank Destroyer Battalion, which was attached to the 80th Infantry Division.
 His letter provides a basic history of the unit from the time they left New York, in June of 1944, until May 26, 1945, when he wrote the letter.

 2.)
 The 610th Tank Destroyer Battalion (Apr.
 10, 1942 - Dec.
 7, 1945) - The 146 page book was completed by Maj.
-Roy T. McGrann (battalion intelligence officer) in 1946.
+Roy T. McGrann (Battalion Intelligence Officer) in 1946.
 A preliminary copy was published in the unit's "Hellcat" newsletter while they were on occupational duty in Nurnberg, Germany.
 As men were being sent home and the unit was breaking up, the materials were provided to McGrann to complete the work.
 In the book's introduction, McGrann states that he promised Lt.
 Col. Herold that he would complete it.
 This promise was also made to the rest of the battalion in the last issue of the "Hellcat" and ultimately fufilled in 1946.